What Is the Value of Labor?

 By Steve Gillman - October 8, 2012

-On a blog I once operated I used to ocassionally write about
+On a blog I used to own I would occasionally write about the

-the value of labor or about what constitutes fair pay, and I
+value of labor or about what constitutes fair pay, and I often

-said as much).
-I am not nor have I ever been a member of the
+a liberal.
+I am not nor have I ever been a member of the Republican

-Republican Party, or of the Democratic Party, or any other.
-But
+Party, or of the Democratic Party, or any other political organization.

 and my wife does not think I am.

-I do think that workers should be paid fairly, but I do not
+I do think that workers should be paid fairly, but I don't

 think it is so easy to determine what the value of labor is in